 The Group is the largest owner and operator of self-storage facilities, which it refers to as properties, stores, assets, or locations, in Europe in terms of number of properties and net rentable sqm6.
 The Group started its operations in 1995 and is one of the pioneers of the self-storage concept in Europe.
-As of June 30, 2024, it operates 282 self-storage stores (including one under management contract) in France, the Netherlands, the UK, Sweden, Germany, Belgium, and Denmark.
-Additional properties have been acquired since, including the 26 self-storage stores which have been added with the acquisition of Lok'nStore which closed on August 1, 2024.
+As of December 31, 2024, it operates 335 self-storage stores (including 17 under management contract) in France, the Netherlands, the UK, Sweden, Germany, Belgium, and Denmark.

 Across this network, it has developed an integrated self-storage group with local expertise in the seven countries where it operates and has centralized in-house capabilities to design, develop, acquire, and operate properties.
 This allows the Group to provide a consistent experience to residential and commercial customers.
 It introduced the concept of self-storage into several key European markets and has worked successfully to build consumer awareness and acceptance of the self-storage product.
-The number of stores the Group owns and operates has grown to a network of 281 stores, as of June 30, 2024.
 The Group has an established track record of developing, redeveloping and acquiring stores.
-Its investment criteria are focused on acquiring and developing high-quality
+Its investment criteria are focused on acquiring and developing high-quality stores that are easily accessible by customers in markets believed to have strong growth potential.
+It continues to focus on attractive and cycle-resilient urban areas that it anticipates will enjoy strong demand and provide attractive growth potential.